Table of Contents

-When it comes to optimizing videos on YouTube there are some guidelines and standard practices to follow in order to find the best results.
+When it comes to optimizing videos on YouTube, there are some guidelines and standard practices to follow in order to find the best results.
 Follow along to learn what can be done to grow viewership through video optimization.
+We will tell you the best practices for how to use tags on YouTube.

 Create A Keyword List